microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

 platform may provide a test runner which is available in key operating systems and devices.

-Based on the test strategy, tests are grouped into various categories as per semantics (the product area they validate), or the phase they run (Developer Machine, Continous Integration or Continous Deployment).
+Based on test strategy of a product, tests are grouped into various categories as per semantics (the product area they validate), or the phase they run (Developer Machine, Continous Integration or Continous Deployment).
 Test platform should allow **selection** of tests.
 Various aspects of test execution may need to be **configurable** and shared across a team.
-During test execution, if needed, diagnostics from the product should be available as **reporting**.
-The reporting and collection of diagnostics data may be extensible.
+During test execution, diagnostics from the product should be available as **reporting**.
+The reporting and collection of diagnostics data may be extensible to support coverage, loggers, analytics and so on.

 The platform should provide an extensibility model for test frameworks (and language runtimes).
 A developer acquainted with the aspects of test platform can